dianavins/dianavins.github.io-hiaer_spike_hardware_documentation/1_Initializing_the_Network/Chapter_1_2.md

 **Two communication modes:**

-1. **Host-Initiated (MMIO - Memory-Mapped I/O):**
+1. **Host-to-FPGA (PCIe Memory Write TLPs):**
    - Host sends packet: "Write this data to FPGA address X"
    - FPGA receives packet, stores data
-   - Used for: Sending commands, small data transfers
+   - Used for: Initialization data transfers (HBM programming, commands, parameters)

-2. **FPGA-Initiated (DMA - Direct Memory Access):**
+2. **FPGA-to-Host (PCIe Memory Read TLPs):**
    - FPGA sends packet: "Read data from Host address Y and send it to me"
    - Host memory responds with data
-   - Used for: Large bulk transfers (like our HBM programming)
+   - Used for: Output spike data retrieval after execution

-During network initialization, we use **DMA** heavily because we're transferring potentially megabytes of synapse data.
+During network **initialization**, we use **mode 1 exclusively** - the host pushes all network data to the FPGA via PCIe Memory Write TLPs.
+The FPGA is passive and only receives.
+During **execution**, the FPGA may use mode 2 to send spike outputs back to the host.

 ---